 There are multiple ways to grow your sales.
-Unfortunately, not enough eCommerce stores focus on average order value as a lever to increase revenue.
+Unfortunately, not enough eCommerce stores focus on increasing average order value as a lever to multiply profits.

 What is Average Order Value (AOV)